thejiral/toh-designs_cTOH-M/cTOH-M/README.md

 **Printing advice**

 *IMPORTANT: The frame and bump cover are designed for rescaling in the slicer by X=100.3%, Y=100.3%, Z=100% if printing with ASA.*

 The phone can get quite warm, PLA is not advised, also because it gets brittle and is prone to creeping.
 I recommend using ASA, it is more flexible than PLA but a bit less than PETG and is UV resistant.
 PETG is also an option but consider what you think feels nicer to the touch.

 In both cases an enclosure is advised, but with ASA it is likely required, for PETG merely beneficial.
-I found with ASA that printing at regular Prusa MK3 Quality speeds with 100% cooling I got the best results (with sufficient layer adhesion), in an enclosure that reached around 35-40°C.
+I found with ASA that printing at regular Prusa MK3 Quality speeds with 100% cooling I got the best results (with sufficient layer adhesion), in an enclosure that reached around 35-40°C. You will get much better layer adhesion with ASA if you have a printer that manages enclosure temperatures of above 55°C.

 The model is quite sensitive towards differences in shrinking (due to material choice) and extrusion coefficient (over/underextrusion).
 Fine tuning of these two factors might be needed for the right clamping strength and dimensional accuracy of the frame.